Mykelz/Evently-Capstone-Project/README.md

 # Evently
-Evently is a Node.js-based API for managing events, registrations, and reminders.
+Evently is a Node.js-based API for managing event, and event ticketing.
 This README provides an overview of the API endpoints, installation instructions, and usage examples.

 ## Table of Contents
 - [Overview](#Overview)